 For example, there are visualizations suitable for making comparisons and investigating distributions, correlations or trends in the data as exemplified below.
 Whether the data is continuous or categorical, if it should be aggregated, and whether one, two, three or more variables needs to be represented, are also of importance when deciding what visualization to use.

 When you add a visualization to an analysis, you can do it in three ways:

 - Start from the data

-By selecting data columns you are interested in among the loaded data, you will get suggestions on visualizations based on these particular columns.
+By selecting data columns you are interested in among the loaded data, you will get recommendations on visualizations based on these particular columns.
 Then the visualization of interest can simply be dragged to the analysis page, and if needed, you can fine-tune it there.